yufanana/ArtificialIntelligence02180/group7_assignment1/README.md

 ## Cloning the Repository

-For external viewers/examiners, if you do not have the zipped folder, you can clone the repository.
+If you do not have the zipped folder, you can clone the repository.

 ```bash
 git clone https://github.com/yufanana/ArtificialIntelligence02180.git